PDmatrix/dmatrix.dev/content/blog/advent-of-code-year-2015-day-7.md

 ---
 ## --- Day 7: Some Assembly Required ---

 In this challenge, we need to help little Bobby Tables to assemble the circuit.
-In order to do this, we have a booklet that describes how to connect parts together: `x AND y -> z` means to connect x and y to an AND gate, and then connect its output to wire z.
+In order to do this, we have a booklet that describes how to connect parts together: `x AND y -> z` means to connect `x` and `y` to an `AND` gate, and then connect its output to wire `z`.

 ### Part 1

 We need to find out, which signal is ultimately provided to *wire `a`*.
-My solution is based on recursive function which can calculate value of given wire.
-For example, we have such instructions:
+My solution is based on recursive function which can calculate value of a given wire.
+For example, imagine that we have such instructions:

 ```
 123 -> x